Marshall Plan: Slow recovery

-Food production was two-thirds of the pre-war level in 1946–48, while normal grain and meat shipments no longer arrived from the East.
-The drop in food production can be attributed to a drought that killed a major portion of the wheat crop while a severe winter destroyed the majority of the wheat crop the following year.
-This caused most Europeans to rely on a 1,500 calorie per day diet.
-Furthermore, the large shipments of food stolen from occupied nations during the war no longer reached Germany.
+The drop in food production across Europe can also be attributed to a drought that killed a major portion of the wheat crop while a severe winter destroyed most of the wheat crop the following year (see also Soviet famine of 1946–1947, Winter of 1946–47 in the United Kingdom).
+This caused most Europeans to rely on a 1,500-calorie-per-day diet or less.

 Industrial production fell more than half and reached pre-war levels at the end of 1949.
 While Germany struggled to recover from the destruction of the War, the recovery effort began in June 1948, moving on from emergency relief.
 The currency reform in 1948 was headed by the military government and helped Germany to restore stability by encouraging production.
-The reform revalued old currency and deposits and introduced new currency.
+The reform revalued old currency and deposits and introduced a new currency.
 Taxes were also reduced and Germany prepared to remove economic barriers.

 During the first three years of occupation of Germany, the Allied occupational authorities vigorously pursued a military disarmament program in Germany, partly by removal of equipment but mainly through an import embargo on raw materials, part of the Morgenthau Plan approved by President Franklin D. Roosevelt.
 Historian Nicholas Balabkins concluded that "as long as German industrial capacity was kept idle the economic recovery of Europe was delayed."
 By July 1947, Washington realized that economic recovery in Europe could not go forward without the reconstruction of the German industrial base, deciding that an "orderly, prosperous Europe requires the economic contributions of a stable and productive Germany."
 In addition, the strength of Moscow-controlled communist parties in France and Italy worried Washington.